Puerto Rico Department of Education: COVID-19 Pandemic

 In 2021 the department announced summer classes to help 37,000 students which are at risk of not passing to the next grade, in part due to problems related to online learning as a result of the COVID-19 pandemic.
 This represented at least 20% of the student population at risk of failing.
 During the 2021 spring semester, governor Pedro Pierluisi attempted to reopen schools which had been shuttered due to the pandemic, but these plans were delayed.
 The school reopening process demonstrated some schools lacked teachers, psychologist and custodians.
 Eligible students were required to be vaccinated nonetheless, days before the beginning of the semester the department did not have knowledge of how many had received their COVID-19 shots.
 For the August 2021 semester, the department ordered air purifiers, but the purchase was halted by the Financial Oversight and Management Board due to a lack of a competitive process.
 The contractor for the air purifiers had been involved in another controversial contract related to providing students with tutoring.

 In March 2021, as part of Governor Pedro Pierluisi's executive order on gender based violence, the department incorporated gender studies into the curriculum for 2022.

+In May 2025, the Puerto Rico House of Representatives approved a bill directing the Department of Education to design and integrate history courses, including U.S. history, into the general curriculum of vocational schools in Puerto Rico.